digital-work-lab/open-source-collaboration-game/playbook-C7-r2.md

 ## Creating a fork

 You understand why the maintainers have declined your suggestions, but you are still convinced that they should be implemented.
 You decide to conduct active development on your fork.
-To do this, merge your changes into the main branch of your fork.

 ## Inviting others to contribute to your fork